tripu/Vita/life.md

 ## 3 Debates and discussing with people

-* All **#debates** should be an open–minded exchange of ideas, and a collaborative quest to put them to test in order to identify the best ones.
+* All :triangular_flag_on_post:**debates** should be an open–minded exchange of ideas, and a collaborative quest to put them to test in order to identify the best ones.
 That's the goal.
 Everything else is a colourful wrapping.
 * Too often, the environment isn't appropriate for a debate: loud noise, big egos, bad manners, haste and the lack of a minimum conceptual base to start with